Find Trade Colleges

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-There were about 33,800 jobs for Sailor or Marine Oiler in 2016 (in the United States).
+In 2016, there was an estimated number of 33,800 jobs in the United States for Sailor or Marine Oiler.
 New jobs are being produced at a rate of 7.7% which is above the national average.
 The Bureau of Labor Statistics predicts 2,600 new jobs for Sailor or Marine Oiler by 2026.
-There will be an estimated 4,400 positions for Sailor or Marine Oiler per year.
+The BLS estimates 4,400 yearly job openings in this field.

 undefined